tronprotocol/wallet-cli/doc/en/nile_shielded_usage.md

 SendShieldedCoin publicFromAddress fromAmount shieldedInputNum input1 publicToAddress toAmount shieldedOutputNum shieldedAddress1 amount1 memo1 shieldedAddress2 amount2 memo2
 ```
 `publicFromAddress` The public sender address.
 The parameter is used when transferring from a public address to a shielded address.
 Otherwise, please set to `null`.
-`fromAmount` Amount of transfer to a transparent address.
+`fromAmount` Amount of transfer from the public sender address.
 If `publicFromAddress` is set to `null`, this parameter needs to be set to `0`.
 `shieldedInputNum` Number of shielded notes to be sent.
 This can be set to `0` or `1`.
 `input1` Local serial numbers of shielded notes.
 The number of notes should equal the value of `shieldedInputNum`.
 No need to set these parameters if `shieldedInputNum` is `0`.
 `publicToAddress` Public address to receive the transfer.
 This parameter is used when transferring from a shielded address to a public address.